prabhavnegi/Image-Process-API/README.md

 It takes a CSV file, processes every image, then comps it to 50%, and saves it as another CSV file.

-The project uses local storage to store the files and PostgreSQL to maintain the status and final link of the output CSV file.
+The project uses AWS S3 storage to store the files and PostgreSQL to maintain the status and final link of the output CSV file.

 ## Environment Variables